gustavo-meilus/logseq-api-mcp/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest a new feature or enhancement
+about: Suggest an idea for this project
 title: "[FEATURE] "
 labels: enhancement
 assignees: ""